 wreck slope which is just off to the right of the Liberty (looking from shore) as it was teaming with

 Nudibranchs, Sea Pen Gobies of many different colours, Mantis Shrimp with eggs and much more.
 I even

-reef and these are stating to attract lots of life.
-At the eastern end of
+and a tyre reef and these are stating to attract lots of life.
+At the eastern

 There are some great sites around the point which are well worth a visit as there is some great coral